JasonWagner47/codereview/README.md

 General

   1. Site uses a cache buster for expiring .js, .css, and images
-  2. JavaScript and CSS is minified and concatenated into logical groupings
+  2. JavaScript and CSS is minified
   3. Images have been optimized by ImageOptim (http://imageoptim.com/)

 Markup